 - compassionate loans, to cover expenses that the regular Financial Assistance Program will not cover

-To find out if you are eligible, speak to your social worker at the unit or hospital where you are receiving treatment, or contact the Kidney Foundation branch office near you.
+To find out what is available in your region and if you are eligible, speak to your social worker at the unit or hospital where you are receiving treatment, or contact the Kidney Foundation branch office near you.

 The Kidney Foundation of Canada acknowledges the support of the many donors that make the short-term financial assistance program possible, and in particular Domino’s Pizza and Green Shield Canada.